Configuration

 Slack Configuration

-Setup the Slack app within the Slack API interface.
+Set up the Slack app within the Slack API interface.

 1. Go to Slack workspace and the Slack Apps page displays.